hernandoabella/book-catalog/README.md

 # Books
-Our collection of books will help you quickly increase your skills in the area of ​​programming.
+Our collection of books will help you quickly increase your skills in any area of ​​programming.

 ### Cheat-Sheets (working on it...)
 - C#